mario-torrestech/mariotorrestech.github.io/about.md

 # Professional Background
 IT professional focused on cybersecurity with expertise in enterprise support and security operations.

+## Current Projects
+🚀 [Homelab](index.md) - Documenting my journey in building and maintaining a home lab environment for cybersecurity testing and learning.

 ## 🎓 Education
 - B.S. in Information Systems
 - University of North Texas, Class of 2020